guettli/programming-guidelines/README.md

 Don't waste time supporting old software.
 The clock is ticking faster today than in the past.

-My rule of thumb: There is no need to support software which is older than the Ubuntu LTS of last year.
+My rule of thumb: There is no need to support software which is older than the Ubuntu LTS (long-term-support) of last year.

 Example: